 As many of you would be aware, one of the reasons that I started my blog A Not So Young Woman Abroad was because of my own frustrations trying to find the information I needed when I was planning to travel.
 I would look long and hard for things to do and see that were suitable for an older woman travelling solo.
-Not content to be directed onto a tour or a cruise, just because I was older, nor particularly wanting to go bungy jumping or out to night clubs on my adventures, I saw the need for a travel blog that suited my age demographic.
+Not content to be directed onto a solo tour or a cruise, just because I was older, nor particularly wanting to go bungy jumping or out to night clubs on my adventures, I saw the need for a travel blog that suited my age demographic.

-With the mainstream media and traditional travel sites promoting younger bloggers, it seemed to me that older bloggers and in particular older female travel bloggers were either non-existent or indeed invisible.
+With the mainstream media and traditional travel sites promoting younger travel bloggers, it seemed to me that older bloggers and in particular older female travel bloggers were either non-existent or indeed invisible.

-I’ve since found many amazing women who are over 40, with lots of travel stories to share and wonderful blogs to read.
+I’ve since found many amazing female travel bloggers who are over 40, with lots of travel stories to share and wonderful blogs to read.
 Some of them travel solo, some travel with their partners and others travel with their families.
 Many of them are part of the wonderful group of women who are part of the A Not So Young Woman Abroad Community.
 I wanted to showcase just a few of them here so that you can follow their adventures too!

 Here are my Top Female Travel Bloggers Over 40 to watch in 2018: